Herrandy/RoboND-Perception-Project/writeup.md

 $ roslaunch pr2_robot pick_place_project.launch # summons the environment
 $ rosrun pr2_robot project_node.py # starts the recognition pipeline
 ```
-The file project_node.py contains the perception functionality which was implemented in Exercises 1,2 and 3.
-In additions to perception
+The file project_node.py contains the perception functionality which was mainly copied from Exercises 1, 2 and 3.
+In additions to perception pipeline
 the file contains code for generating request messages for pick_and_place_server based on the output of the perception.
 The request was formed as a .yaml file.
 The output yaml files can be found from the root directory of RoboND-Perception-Project.